pshushereba/Sprint-Challenge-Advanced-React/README.md

 - [x] Why would you use class component over function components (removing hooks from the question)?

     - You would use class components over functional components if you had  a use case that required you to have more control over the components.
 With class components, you can use additional lifecycle methods to control if/when components mount.
-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+    - componentDidMount - This lifecycle method gets called after the component is mounted.
+We can include our side effects here.
+    - componentDidUpdate - This method gets called anytime our state changes.
+It triggers a re-render of the page.
+We can use this when we want to update state.
+    - render - This gets called and tells React that there is information that needs to be rendered to the DOM.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+    - A custom hook is used to allow developers to define stateful logic and abstract it so that it is reusuable in different places in our application.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?

+    - It is important to test our apps because it allows us to write better code.
+It also serves as a way to document code.
+It allows us to think about edge cases, and it gives us a way to trust the code as our applications become more complex.

 ## Project Set Up